databricks/databricks-repos-proxy/READ_ME_MIGRATION_GUIDE.md

 By following these steps, you should have successfully updated your git proxy to a new cluster.

 ## Support
+Use [debug notebook](https://github.com/databricks/databricks-repos-proxy/blob/v0.1.0/debug_git_proxy_jupyter_v0.1.0.ipynb) to troubleshoot the issue.
-If you have any questions or encounter any issues during the update process, please email help@databricks.com.
+If you have any questions or encounter any issues during the update process, please email help@databricks.com with the debug notebook output.